- Surveillance Camera – Procedures

 1. The use of surveillance cameras is limited to uses that do not violate a person’s “reasonable expectation of privacy,” as that term is defined by law.

 b.
-Surveillance cameras will only be installed with the advance approval of the Safety and Security Supervisor, Executive Director of Plant Operations Management, the Executive Director of Human Resources and the College President or designee.
+Surveillance cameras will only be installed with the advance approval of the Safety and Security Supervisor, Vice President of Finance/Chief Financial Officer, the Executive Director of Human Resources and the College President or designee.

 3. Tampering with surveillance cameras or unauthorized access to or duplication of recorded video is strictly prohibited.
 Surveillance cameras will be installed and configured to prevent tampering with or unauthorized duplication of recorded video.

-4. All new installations of surveillance cameras must be approved by the Executive Director of Plant Operations and Maintenance, Safety and Security Supervisor, Executive Director of Human Resources and the President or designee and coordinated with the Office of Information Technology.
+4. All new installations of surveillance cameras must be approved by the Executive Director of Plant Operations and Maintenance, Safety and Security Supervisor, Vice President of Finance/Chief Financial Officer, Executive Director of Human Resources and the President or designee and coordinated with the Office of Information Technology.

-- Only authorized personnel, as determined by the Safety and Security Supervisor, Executive Director of Plant Operations Management, Executive Director of Human Resources, VP of Student Success, Associate VP for Academic Affairs, and the College President or designee, will be involved in, or have access to, surveillance monitoring.
+- Only authorized personnel, as determined by the Safety and Security Supervisor, Executive Director of Plant Operations Management, Executive Director of Human Resources, Vice President for Academic and Student Affairs, Associate Vice President for Enrollment Management and Student Success, and the President or designee, will be involved in, or have access to, surveillance monitoring.

-- The surveillance camera system does not guarantee that someone on college property is safe from crime or injury.
-Surveillance cameras are not monitored 24 hours, seven days a week, therefore there is no guarantee the Safety and Security Department is going to observe and respond to a crime in progress.
-Victims of crime should dial 911, or contact the Safety and Security Department at 428-1224.
+- The surveillance camera system does not guarantee that someone on College property is safe from crime or injury.
+Surveillance cameras are not monitored 24 hours, seven days a week; therefore, there is no guarantee that Campus Safety and Security is going to observe and respond to a crime in progress.
+Victims of crime should dial 911, or contact Campus Safety and Security at 428-1224.

-- In addition, testing staff and student employees will monitor testing rooms for the purpose of proctoring exams.
+- Testing staff and student employees will monitor testing rooms for the purpose of proctoring exams.

 C. Storage and Retention